AnzorGozalishvili/keep/README.md

-# KEEP - Keyphrase Extractor Evaluation Package
+# KEEP - Keyphrase Extraction Evaluation Package

-KEEP is a Python package that enables to extract keywords from documents (single document or batch mode) by applying a number of algorithms, the big majority of which provided by [pke](http://www.aclweb.org/anthology/C16-2015) an [open-source package](https://github.com/boudinfl/pke).
-Differently from PKE, we provide code to extract keywords not only from a single document, but also in batch mode (i.e., several documents).
-More to the point, we consider 20 state-of-the-art datasets from which keywords may be extracted, and the corresponding  pre-computed models (which constrasts with pke as only semeval-2010 models are made available).
+KEEP is a Python package that enables to extract keyphrases from documents (single or multiple documents) by applying a number of algorithms, the big majority of which provided by [pke](http://www.aclweb.org/anthology/C16-2015) an [open-source package](https://github.com/boudinfl/pke).
+Differently from PKE, we provide a ready to run code to extract keyphrases not only from a single document, but also in batch mode (i.e., several documents).
+More to the point, we consider 20 state-of-the-art datasets from which keyphrases may be extracted, and the corresponding  dfs and lda pre-computed models (which constrasts with pke as only semeval-2010 models are made available).
 Finally, and more importantly, we provide a schema to evaluate the results obtained through state-of-the-art metrics, thus easing the work of researchers interested in evaluating the algorithms provided (see a complete list below).

-In addition to the possibility of extracting keywords directly from the code, we also provide a jupyter notebook where a step-by-step guide is given to the user.
+KEEP is available on Dockerhub (ready to run) or available for download (in which case, some configurations need to be done).
+In any case, we provide a set of jupyter notebooks to ease the process of extracting keyphrases and evaluating the different algorithms.
+More on this on the Installation section.

 ## List of Datasets

-KeywordExtractor packages can extract keywords from 20 <a href="https://github.com/LIAAD/KeywordExtractor-Datasets" target="_blank">datasets</a>:
+KEEP can extract keyphrases from 20 <a href="https://github.com/LIAAD/KeywordExtractor-Datasets" target="_blank">datasets</a>:

 - 110-PT-BN-KP (110 docs; PT)
 - 500N-KPCrowd-v1.1 (500 docs; EN)